Skip to content

 What This Skill Does

-Takes a draft user prompt as text input and emits a four-section markdown document:
+Takes a draft user prompt and emits a mode-aware markdown output:

 2. Identified issues — scores the input against a fixed 10-item weakness checklist; lists only FOUND issues, citing the exact text fragment that triggered each.